TheEmbersOfTwilight/Text-Adventure1/README.md

 -----------
 1. Download the latest release of the game
 2. Run the .py file:
-     -You can either run it locally or use an online IDE such as https://trinket.io/ or https://www.online-python.com/
+     -You can either run it locally through terminal (Python 3.8+ Required) using the prompt `Python file-name.py`, or use an online IDE such as https://trinket.io/ or https://www.online-python.com/

 Controls
 --------